gucascau/iDSBindel/README.md

 # iDSBindel
 DNA double strand breaks are one of the most deleterious DNA lesions.
-The repair by nonhomologous end joining is error-prone, which would indced small insertions or  remove damaged or mismatched nucleotides.
+The repair by nonhomologous end joining is error-prone, which would induced small insertions or  remove damaged or mismatched nucleotides.

 To detect the products of DNA double strand break repair, we developed a novel techonology -- Break-Ins.
 In accompany with this technology, we also developed iDSBindel, which would sensentively detect short insertion, short deletion, short deletion and short insertion, and indel-free products at DNA double strans break site. iDSBindel can also calculate the frequency of each indel repair events.